rakshambhola/SubStatus/README.md

 ### Fast & Smart Subdomain Status Scanner for Recon, Bug Bounty & Pentesting
 Discover subdomains → detect live hosts → analyze HTTP responses → export results.

+SubStatus is a tool that takes a website domain and automatically finds its subdomains, checks which ones are online, and shows their HTTP response codes.
+It can also collect extra information like DNS & CNAME records and export the results to a report file.
+The main purpose of SubStatus is to save time during recon by quickly identifying active subdomains that may be useful for bug bounty and penetration testing.

 ---

 ## Options: